 To facilitate placement, consider a desk-mounted mic boom.
 These allow precise adjustments and far better placement than stands.
 Even USB mics which have stands attached typically have a boom-mounted option.
 It is crucial to identify whether your microphone is “top address” where you speak into the tip, or “side address” where you speak into the broad edge.
 In most cases, dynamic mics are top address while condenser mics are side address, so make sure you set your mic up appropriately, as it is not always immediately apparent.

 For expert witness appearances, avoid using speakers when possible.
-They can contribute to an echo effect, where your microphone pics up audio from the speakers, and sends it to all participants.
-If you are using earbuds or a headset, this is a moot point, but if you’re using a standalone microphone, you’ll want a comfortable pair of headphones.
+They can contribute to an echo effect, where your microphone picks up audio from the speakers, and sends it to all participants.
+If you are using earbuds or a headset, this is a moot point, but if you’re using a standalone microphone, you’ll want a comfortable pair of headphones or earbuds.
 These should be wired, so that they can connect to either the USB mic directly, or your audio interface if you use an XLR mic.

 Headphones feature open- or closed-back designs, and on- or over-ear designs.
 Open-back headphones allow you to hear your own voice clearly, which many users prefer.
 This prevents a closed-in, detached feeling.
 On the other hand, closed-back headphones better isolate the user from outside noise, giving you a more clear idea of what everyone else is hearing.
 On-ear headphones are typically smaller and lighter, while over-ear designs usually weigh more, but may be more comfortable, as they do not press down on the ears.